Back to all terms

 Individual insurance is a personal policy purchased directly from an insurance company to provide financial protection for a single person or family, rather than through an employer or group plan.
 It allows you to customize coverage according to your health needs, lifestyle, and budget.
 Common types of individual insurance include health, dental, life, critical illness, and disability coverage.

-Unlike group insurance, which is offered automatically through employment, individual insurance often requires an application process that may include medical underwriting or health questionnaires.
-Once approved, the policy remains in effect as long as premiums are paid, even if you change jobs or retire.
-This makes individual insurance especially valuable for self-employed individuals, retirees, or anyone not eligible for group benefits.
+With individual insurance, you are the policy holder, buying it is a personal choice with no legal requirement to obtain it, and you can shop around to select both the provider and the coverage you purchase.
+It is private coverage you choose and pay for directly, rather than a group employee benefits program offered automatically through your job.
+Unlike group insurance offered automatically through employment, an individual plan often requires an application process that may include medical underwriting or health questionnaires.
+Once approved, the policy remains in effect as long as premiums are paid, even if you change jobs or retire, making it especially valuable for self-employed individuals, retirees, or anyone not eligible for group benefits.
+Individual health insurance fills the gaps left by Canada's provincial coverage, especially for things like dental, vision, prescriptions, and paramedical services such as massage therapy, chiropractors, and physiotherapy.

 Example: